kgaleziowski/intelligent-garbage-truck/README.md

 **11. Press space when after everything is loaded**

-If any library is missing, just install it according to the information returned by ModuleNotFoundError.
+:bangbang: **If any library is missing, just install it according to the information returned by ModuleNotFoundError.** :bangbang:

 ### Additional features: